 On-demand methods present an outstanding means for Massachusetts to continue to lead the way in right whale conservation without limiting the opportunities available to the commercial fishing fleet.

 IFAW supports efforts to assess the cost of on-demand gear.
-Adoption of this gear will be an expensive endeavour requiring collaboration and shared responsibility—but the stakes are too high for both the North Atlantic right whale and for Massachusetts fishermen to promote a misleading report instead of working together to produce solutions.
+Adoption of this gear will be an expensive endeavor requiring collaboration and shared responsibility—but the stakes are too high for both the North Atlantic right whale and for Massachusetts fishermen to promote a misleading report instead of working together to produce solutions.

 The solutions we need for the future